LINK-NU/ICWSM24-rCMV/README.md

 ## Citation

 Dambanemuya H.K., Romero D, and Horvát E-Á. Emergent Influence Networks in Good-Faith Online Discussions.
-DOI: https://arxiv.org/abs/2306.13250
+In Proceedings of the International AAAI Conference on Web and Social Media (ICWSM), 2024.